Monuments of Kosovo: Bridges

-Old Stone Bridge of Prizren was constructed in the beginning of 16th century above the Bistrica river.
+Old Stone Bridge of Prizren was constructed in the beginning of 16th century above the Lumbardhi i Prizrenit river.
 This is the most well-known bridge not just in Prizren, but also in the whole region.
-Bistrica divides the city in two parts and is an important attraction point for tourists.
+Lumbardhi i Prizrenit divides the city in two parts and is an important attraction point for tourists.
 It consists of three arches.
 In the beginning of its construction it used to be 30 m, but today it is only 17 m long.
 In 1979, because of a flood in the city, the bridge fell apart completely, but it was reconstructed in 1982.

 Terzijski Bridge is one of the most important utilitarian monuments in Kosovo.
 It is constructed during the 15th century in Gjakova.
 This bridge is 190 meters long and has 11 arches standing above Erenik river.
 Once the longest bridge in Kosovo, the structure is closed for road traffic, but it is clearly visible from the modern bridge constructed just alongside.
 It was later dramatically remodeled in the 18th century, funded by the tailor's guild, for which the bridge is named According to the decision on the protection of the bridge by the law of 1962, it is said that this bridge has historical, sociological, artistic, urban and cultural values.

 The Saint Bridge is 19 km away from the Gjakova city center.
 It is constructed over Drini River which has a canyon.
 The most interesting fact about this bridge is its bizarre story.
 According to a legend, there were three brothers asked to build the bridge, but during the night felt apart everything that brothers constructed during the day.
 It was later decided that in order to build the bridge, one of their wives should be sacrificed.
 The woman that accepted to be sacrificed asked to make available for her baby that was still being breastfed.
 Special about this bridge are the competitions that are held every year on March–April in swimming, diving and jumping.